derykmakgill/website/testbtc.md

 Satoshi tells Mike Hearn that he has moved on from Bitcoin and that the project is in ["good hands with Gavin..."](https://plan99.net/~mike/satoshi-emails/thread5.html)

+---

+## 26 April 2011

+Satoshi [sends what appears to be his last email](https://nakamotostudies.org/emails/satoshis-final-email-to-gavin-andresen/) and disapears.
+Without Satoshi to hold the project together,  disagreements about his vision for Bitcoin, how Bitcoin works, coding decisions, and economics will become increasingly hostile.

+---

 ## 16 June 2011

 The original threads about the Silk Road on BitcoinTalk are [revealed to have been deleted,](https://bitcointalk.org/index.php?topic=17872.0).